Update on COVID-19 | O2 Business

 Q. How will people be protected in stores?

 A. We’ll use a virtual queue system to make sure customers aren’t held in unnecessary queues or kept waiting.
 All of our people will be equipped with the appropriate PPE, including gloves and face coverings.
 There’ll be hand sanitiser available for everyone to use, and customers will be encouraged to use it when they enter the store.
-In line with new guidelines, customer face coverings are also mandatory in our stores.
+In line with new guidelines, customer face coverings will also be mandatory in our stores.
 We’ll also be supporting NHS Test and Trace in our English and Welsh stores.
 QR codes will be available to scan when you enter.

 Q. Will employees be limited to using only one desktop/computer per person?

 A. Yes - each member of our store teams will be assigned a specific desk or till to use for their shift.

 Q. How will you be enforcing/promoting social distancing in-store?

 Q. Will you be limiting the number of customers allowed in-store at once?

 Q. Are customers allowed to interact with, and use demo devices?

 A. We’ll have demo devices out for customers to see, but please be mindful and limit what you touch in store.
 We know how important a new phone is and we have a wide range of devices which we’re excited to show you.
 All our demo devices have great demo content that you can see without touching them.
 After each customer visit, we’ll clean any devices that have been handled.

 Q. How regularly will O2 stores be cleaned?

 Q. Will stores operate their normal opening hours, or reduced/modified opening times?

 A. Where possible we will be operating our normal opening hours.
 Please refer to https://www.o2.co.uk/storelocator for individual store opening info.

 Q. Will your stores provide the same service and support they offered before the lockdown?